1970 - Easy Action

 June 30th 1970 St Louis, MO, Rainy Daze (w/ the PAX with Larry Knight) - Listing in St. Louis Dispatch 26th June 1970

 July 4th 1970 Midsummer Night Rock Fest, Michigan State Fairground, MI (w/ Rotary Connection, Alice Cooper, SRC, Black Murder, Fugi, Wesselfox, Street Noise, Milestone, Magic Circus, Chimo, Poor Souls) The Midsummer Night Rock Festival seems to have been a small festival involving a series of shows over several days.
+A report in the Dubuque Telegraph Herald on June 17th suggests the festival was canceled.

 "August of 70 went to the show at the Michigan State Fairgrounds.
 Decided to go for a walk under the bleachers with the people that I was with and we came across a group of skinny long haired guys dressed in clothing made of auto upholstering.
 As we walked by, one asked if we had any acid.
 We asked, who the f**k and what the f**k are you guys supposed to be?
 They said they were Alice Cooper.
 We hung with them and from that point on, went to every show they performed in the Detroit area.
 People hated them and would leave when they came on stage so we decided they needed a fan club.